simonambridge/RTFAP2/README.md

 We will need multiple tables to fulfill the above query patterns and workloads (de-normalization is a good thing with NoSQL databases!).

-We will use a single DC for testing purposes.
-For production deployment, we recommend an Active-Active HA setup across geographical regions with RF=3.
+For testing purposes we will use a single DC with one node and RF=1.
+For production deployment, we recommend a multi-datacenter Active-Active HA setup across geographical regions with RF=3.
 ```
 create keyspace if not exists rtfap WITH replication = {'class': 'SimpleStrategy', 'replication_factor': '1' };
 ```